AlexRogalskiy/bash-cd/README.md

 So, say on your development osx, you can run `./apply.sh build <HOST-VAR>` to simulate how the build will manifest on a particular machine and inspect `./build` directory.

-The __install__ phase can run on Ubuntu 16.04 out of the box.
-The modules use systemd and aptitude.
-It is possible to make it run on other Linux distributions and Unix systems, but it requires the setup/install/stop/start functions of each module to be modified to use appropriate package manager and init system.
+The __install__ phase can run on Debian Stretch out of the box.
+It is possible to make it run on other Linux distributions and Unix systems, but it requires the setup/install/stop/start functions of each module to be modified to use appropriate package manager and service system.
+Notably, there is a centos branch which does this to switch to rehl-based packaging and service mangers.

 # Quick Start

+To try it out, bash-cd comes with local vagrant file that can be used as a test host to be managed.
+Bash cd can be applied from your development machine using a single ssh entry point into the cluster you are wanting to manage.

+    vagrant up

+The above will launch a single debian-stretch virtual machine with private addresss 172.17.0.2 and various ports exposed for testing of each module.

+    ./apply.sh root@localhost:2222

+...

 To try bash-cd, fork it and modify the contents of [`/env/var.sh`](env/var.sh) file - this file describes your environment and which components are installed where.
 Remeber that forks are public so may want to mirror the repo instead.